mongodb/docs/source/reference/javascript.rst

-   Unless you have a index for the specified key pattern, use :func:`sort()` in conjunction with :func:`limit()` to avoid requiring MongoDB to perform a large in-memory sort. :func:`limit()` increases the speed and reduce the amount of memory required to return this query by way of an optimized algorithm.
+   Unless you have a index for the specified key pattern, use :func:`sort()` in conjunction with :func:`limit()` to avoid requiring MongoDB to perform a large, in-memory sort. :func:`limit()` increases the speed and reduces the amount of memory required to return this query by way of an optimized algorithm.